-Jon Biemer, author of Our Environmental Handprints: Recover the Land, Reverse Global Warming, Reclaim the Future, published by Rowman and Littlefield, a leading traditional publisher of many bestsellers, provided this review of former literary agent Mark Malatesta.
+Jon Biemer, author of Our Environmental Handprints: Recover the Land, Reverse Global Warming, Reclaim the Future, published in hardcover by Rowman and Littlefield, a leading traditional publisher of many bestsellers, provided this review of former literary agent Mark Malatesta.
 Jon worked with Mark, resulting in him being offered representation by Lisa Hagan, a successful literary agent, and him getting an offer from Rowman and Littlefield, which produces both trade and academic books, and is one of America’s largest book distributors: National Book Network (NBN).
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Jon.

 Mark Malatesta Review by Jon Biemer

 I now have an agent!

 When Lisa Hagan offered to represent me, I had three other agents interested.
 You suggested I follow up with them because I might have liked one of them more, and I agreed to that.
 It gave me more time to study Lisa’s portfolio as well, but it was also a bit of a conundrum since I was already excited about Lisa.

 She had sold books to major publishers, she was really enthusiastic about my book, and I had a sense we’d have a good, long-term relationship, one I would enjoy.
 In her emails to me Lisa showed the capacity to embrace more dimensions of myself than I thought possible in an agent: the engineer, the activist, the spiritual person, and the person who tries to walk my environmental talk (with my wife).
 I thought “There’s nothing else I am looking for in an agent.”
 So, I wrote an email to her, expressing the reasons why I really wanted her as my agent.
 A final “YES!!!” message.